Carnegie Mellon University in Qatar

 The Digitalization concentration is designed to prepare the student to understand and effectively innovate with information systems to support entrepreneurship, organizations, or society.
 The graduate with this concentration will often find themselves working in a larger organization or creating new organizations that capitalize on the benefits of information and information systems.

-In addition to the approved concentrations, a student may choose to instead complete an approved minor or second major, or work with their advisor to develop a plan for an independent concentration.
+In addition to the approved concentrations, a student may choose to instead complete an approved minor or second major.

 Minors